 If the UE's request for the MBS service is valid, the SMF checks whether an MBS Session context exists for the MBS service requested by the UE based on the multicast address or TMGI.
 If such an MBS Session context exists, the SMF updates the MBS Session context and adds the UE as a member of the MBS session; otherwise the SMF creates an MBS session context for the MBS service requested by the UE and adds the UE as a member of the MBS session.

-5. The SMF may perform an SM Policy Association Establishment or Modification procedure with the PCF and get the MBS related PCC Rules.
+5. The SMF may perform an SM Policy Association Establishment or Modification procedure by invoking the Npcf_SMPolicyControl_Create or Npcf_SMPolicyControl_Update Request towards the PCF and get the MBS related PCC Rules.

 6. The SMF sends an N4 Session Establishment/Modification Request to the UPF, to provide N4 rules (i.e. packet detection, QoS enforcement and reporting rules) to the UPF and establish/modify the N3/N9 tunnel for the MBS session.